massimobonanni/mslearn-azure-developer/instructions/azure-container-services/01-container-image-acr-tasks.md

     > **Note**: If you have previously created a cloud shell that uses a *PowerShell* environment, switch it to ***Bash***.

 1. Create a resource group for the resources needed for this exercise.
-Replace **\<myResourceGroup>** with a name you want to use for the resource group.
+Replace **myResourceGroup** with a name you want to use for the resource group.
 You can replace **useast** with a region near you if needed.
+If you already have a resource group you want to use, proceed to the next step.

     ```
-    az group create --location useast --name <myResourceGroup>
+    az group create --location useast --name myResourceGroup
     ```

 1. Run the following command to create a basic container registry.
 The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.
-Replace **\<myResourceGroup>** with the name you used earlier, and **\<myContainerRegistry>** with a unique value.
+Replace **myResourceGroup** with the name you used earlier, and **myContainerRegistry** with a unique value.

     ```bash
-    az acr create --resource-group <myResourceGroup> \
+    az acr create --resource-group myResourceGroup \
-        --name <myContainerRegistry> --sku Basic
+        --name myContainerRegistry --sku Basic
     ```

     > **Note:** The command creates a *Basic* registry, a cost-optimized option for developers learning about Azure Container Registry.